A Alias of type in TypeScript allows us to create an alternative name for a specific type (either standard or defined by us).

 is an alias for the typestring

-Aliases with Compound Types
+Aliases with compound types

 Type aliases are especially useful when combining types through unions or intersections.

-Aliases with Unions
+Aliases with unions

 In the following example, Result

-is a type that can be either a string or a number.
+is a type that can either be a string or a number.

 // We define a type alias 'Result' that can be a string or a number